The franchise business will contact you by means of email and/ or telephone only to the email address and phone number you have provided.

 Co-operative food helps its franchisees in other ways, too.
-For instance, it also introduces the idea of category management and shopper missions when considering the range of products.
+For instance, it also introduces the idea of category management and shopper missions when considering the wide range of Co-op products.
 This approach helps franchisees to understand consumer behaviour and choices.
 It also helps franchisees to benefit from customised data and market analysis to ensure that their stores are giving the customers what they want.

 The Co-op has long prided itself on its ethical approach to business and so potential franchisees must be committed to the company’s principles.
 They include self-help, self-responsibility, democracy, equality, equity, solidarity.
 The Co-operative is an open, participatory organisation and shows cooperation and concern for the local community.

-Co-operative Food is long established and banks are likely to look upon such a renowned franchise in a favourable light.
-In fact, the support from head office will go beyond getting the finances required: premises will undergo a refit to be transformed into a Co-op store, which Co-operative Food will work with retailers on and contribute elements – principally the EPOS and Co-op fascia and branding.
+Co-operative Food is long-established and banks are likely to look upon such a renowned franchise in a favourable light.
+In fact, the support from head office will go beyond getting the finances required: premises will undergo a refit to be transformed into a Co-op franchise store, which Co-operative Food will work with retailers on and contribute elements – principally the EPOS and Co-op fascia and branding.
 More important for the company is location, and choosing partners who are aligned with Co-op values and principles.

 Franchisees will need to have £100,000 of liquid capital for the venture.

 Co-operative Food provides all the necessary training you will need to develop your business in a sustainable manner.
-This will include full training on how to operate a Co-operative food franchise, such as the technology for looking at staff rotas, absences and contracts or how to record and use sales data in the store for efficiency and profitability.
+This will include comprehensive training on how to operate a Co-op food franchise, such as the technology for looking at staff rotas, absences and contracts or how to record and use sales data in the store for efficiency and profitability.
 There will also be guidance on touch screen technology used in the store and how staff can benefit from its use.
 Much of the training is delivered online, but while it is comprehensive, franchisees will also be expected to show initiative as they develop the business with an ongoing ability to train themselves in a context of support from the operations teams.

 The returns are likely to be good in the first year of operations.
-Co-operative food has seen at least a 50 per cent uplift on sales on the three franchise stores that it has launched as part of the trial.
+Co-operative food has seen at least a 50 per cent uplift on sales on the three franchise food stores that it has launched as part of the trial.